3. Delivery and Travel

 A bikes fork is an important and integral part of the bike, but it's difficult to define what makes various forks different, what's marketing fluff, and how a fork can completely change the geometry and handling of a bike.
 Our Trail-Shift Insert makes it possible to alter the ride feel by increasing the Front Center up to 3.24 mm.
 It also allows for riders that purchase a SM, MD or LG bike at any extreme of the fit parameters: to maximize ride feel.
 Adjust shorter for a more interactive feel or longer for a more stable feel (think long downhill courses).
 The front center pull brake is integrated behind the fork and is covered with an aero cover that further reduces frontal drag.

-Each "1.0-2.0" Tactical bike is shipped to you in our triathlon specific Smart Safety Travel Case at no additional cost.
+If you choose the option, the Tactical bike is shipped to you in our triathlon specific Smart Safety Travel Case.
 Our travel case, made from ABSPC is the lightest, toughest and best way to protect your bike when shipping it by ground or air.
 The interior is fully padded for extra protection.
 The case includes wheel covers and high-density foam.
 Straps secure the frame.
 The saddle, seat post and pedals go in a protective bag.
 There is plenty of space to ﬁt clothing, shoes, helmet, tools and track pump.
 The case is a clamshell design complete with combination and TSA lock.
 But that was not enough: Newer competitors bikes are a pain to take apart and re-assemble during travel.
 No problem with our bike or our case.
 There is no need to remove the base bar, stem or cables.
 Simply loosen the extension tubes by removing the two bottom screws and strap the extension tubes to the top tube.
 That’s it!
 The case also holds three wheels; a rear disk and dedicated space for two front wheels so you don’t have to guess what wind conditions will be.